cabloy/zova/zova-docs/guide/essentials/ioc/introduction.md

 In Zova, `Named Bean` has three injection scopes:

-1. `app`: Inject in the app bean container
+1. `app`: Inject in the app container

-2. `ctx`: Inject in the ctx bean container to which the current Vue component instance belongs
+2. `ctx`: Inject in the ctx container

 3. `new`: Always create a new bean instance

+## Hierarchical injection

+In Zova, `Named Bean` also supports hierarchical injection:

+1. `host`: the bean instance will be lookuped in the ioc container of the current component instance and all parent containers in turn
+2. `skipSelf`: lookup the bean instance in all parent containers in turn